 Top on the list of things to do in the Lake Placid region during January: our excellent cross-country and downhill skiing conditions, aside from the occasional thaw.
 Deep snow makes for great snowshoeing.
 One beauty of this kind of recreation is that someone without skill or prior experience but in reasonable physical shape can do it nearly as well as an expert.
 Traveling by snowshoe is to step straight into the New York Adirondack wilderness history books.

 Resort Ski & Snow Suggestions

 - Engage your senses and experience the living, breathing forest with Adirondack Riverwalking & Forest Bathing.
-Although the winter forest seems to sleep, there is still so much to see, so much to experience and the quiet stillness only enhances it.
+Although the winter forest seems to sleep, there is still so much to see, and so much to experience and the quiet stillness only enhances it.
 Your Forest Bathing guides are there to help you tap into it and notice what is right in front of your eyes.

 Make Your Winter Vacation a Learning Experience